loguntsov/loguntsov-rabbitmq_topic_last_value_queue/README.md

 Before using you must define this queue.
 Queue will be created by this module if you will provide specific key for argument (options) of creation command:
 ``x-last-value-per-topic = 'enabled'``

-## Put element
+## Puting of element

-You must provide key of element in routing_key options within puttin operation.
+You must provide key of element in routing_key options within putting operation.

 ## Examples of code